Life is a series of natural and spontaneous changes.

 So, this is the last post on the Picnic Girl.

-I am now moving forward and start a new blog, The Deer and Unexpected Soiree.
+I am now moving forward to a new home: The Deer and Unexpected Soiree.